-to incriminate yourself.
-1 min Miranda v.
+Miranda v.
 Arizona (S.CT.
+1966) Stems from the Fifth Amendment against self-incrimination: "The prosecution may not use statementsstemming from an interrogation of the defendant unless it demonstrates the use of procedural safeguards effective to secure the privilege against self incrimination" 1 min Miranda v.
+Arizona (S.CT.
 1966) Miranda v.
 Arizona (S.CT.
-1966) Miranda v.
-Arizona If a person is in custody & being interrogated: → they must be made aware of the fact that they have the right not to answer questions NATIONAL PREA RESOURCE CENTER Miranda is a warning read in the event of a custodial interview.
+1966) If a person is in custody & being interrogated: → they must be made aware of the fact that they have the right not to answer questions Miranda v.
+Arizona Miranda is a warning read in the event of a custodial interview.
 Since a suspect has a 5th Amendment right not to incriminate him or herself if they are in a situation where they are in custody and being interrogated, they must be made aware of that right.
 Note that you only need to read someone their Miranda rights if you are asking them questions.
 If you are building a rapport, you can wait to read the Miranda rights until immediately before you begin the questioning part of the interview.
 1 min Berghuis v.
 Thompkins (S. CT.
+2010)

-2010) Berghuis v.
+Berghuis v.
 Thompkins (S. Ct.
 2010) Shooting suspect mostly silent during three hour interrogation Asked if "he prayed to God to forgive him for the shooting".
-Answered yes S. Ct. said statement could be used Silence during interrogation does not invoke right to remain silent Interrogation need not end until there is an "unambiguous" statement that you wish to remain silent SATIONAL PREA RESOURCE CENTER Berghuis v.
-Thompkins How does a suspect demonstrate his or her desire to remain silent?
+Answered yes S. Ct. said statement could be used Silence during interrogation does not invoke right to remain silent Interrogation need not end until there is an "unambiguous" statement that you wish to Berghuis v.
+Thompkins remain silent PREA RESOURCE CENTER How does a suspect demonstrate his or her desire to remain silent?
 They actually need to state their desire to remain silent.
 Just being silent does not invoke that right.
 In this case, the suspect's answer of "yes" was used to convict him and the guilty finding was upheld. .5 min Miranda v.
 Arizona (S.CT.
 1966) Miranda v.
-Arizona Miranda v.
 Arizona (S.CT.
-1966) A suspect must waive his/her rights: · Voluntarily · Knowingly · Intelligently Unambiguously PREA If a suspect wishes to waive his or her rights, give them their rights in writing and have them sign that piece of paper.
+1966) Miranda v.
+Arizona A suspect must waive his/her rights: • Voluntarily • Knowingly • Intelligently • Unambiguously NATIONAL PREA RESOURCE RESOURCE RESOURCE If a suspect wishes to waive his or her rights, give them their rights in writing and have them sign that piece of paper.
 Best practice is to actually record the warning.
 This record will help you avoid claims of confusion later on.
-Miranda 1 min Miranda · Are incarcerated offenders ever not in custody?
-Can they ever choose to leave?
-Under what conditions would they really have "freedom" to leave?
-PREA Are prisoners in custody?
+1 min Miranda

+1 min Miranda

+Miranda Miranda

-If someone is in prison, do you need to give them the Miranda warning?
-Yes.
-1 min Howes v.
-Fields (S. CT.
-2012) Howes v.
-Fields (S. Ct.
-2012) Michigan jail inmate questioned for 5-7 hours by armed deputies using a sharp tone and profanity Told he was free to return to his cell but no Miranda warning Court defined custody as "circumstances that are thought generally to present a serious danger of coercion" People already in prison or jail unlikely to be coerced by a longing for prompt release and questioners lack authority to do so Balance - told free to leave with length, hour and NATIONAL TONE OF THE ARESOUNCE CENTER This is a Supreme Court case in which it was determined Howes v.
-Fields that people already in custody are unlikely to be coerced by their longing for release.
-However, the length of time of the interview, the tone of the questioning, and the timing may impact this.
-1 min Miranda Miranda Miranda Agency in collaboration with your prosecuting authorities will need to decide how to develop your own process Most conservative approach is to provide Miranda warnings Generally does not discourage inmate from talking and will provide the most protection If not, will need to ensure documentation the inmate was free to leave and other conditions which would distinguish the situation from "custody".
+Agency in collaboration with your prosecuting authorities will need to decide how to develop your own process Most conservative approach is to provide Miranda warnings Generally does not discourage inmate from talking and will provide the most protection If not, will need to ensure documentation the inmate was free to leave and other conditions which would distinguish the situation from "custody".
 Insert agency requirements regarding the use of the Miranda warning.
 Must it always be used?
 Best practice is to always use Miranda.

-Garrity v.
-New Jersey (S. CT.
-1967)
+1 min Garrity v.
+New Jersey

+(S. CT.
+1967) Garrity V. New

 Garrity V. New Jersey (S. CT.
-1967)
+1967) Jersey

-- Officers were threatened with termination if they would not testify to the fixing of tickets - The court held that this process of requiring officers to testify violated the constitution - Coerced testimony could not be used against them in criminal proceeding
+Officers were threatened with termination if they would not testify to the fixing of

-Garrity V. New Jersey
+tickets The court held that this process of

+requiring officers to testify violated the constitution

+Coerced testimony could not be used against them in criminal proceeding

+NATIONAL PREA RESOURCE CENTER

 What is Garrity?

-If an agency's policy requires employees to cooperate with investigations and tell the truth under threat of termination, investigators need to warn them of that fact and emphasize that any statements made will not be used against them in a criminal proceeding.
+If an agency's policy requires employees to cooperate with

+investigations and tell the truth under threat of termination,

+investigators need to warn them of that fact and emphasize that any statements made will not be used against them in a criminal proceeding.

-Garrity
+1 min Garrity

 Garrity